fotoalin/DesignPatternPythonHTML/content/pages/index.md

 ---

-Sure!
-Here's a **simple, clear learning path** to master software design patterns.
+A simple and clear learning path to master **Software Design Patterns**.
 We’ll go step by step — starting from the basics, learning theory, then building real projects using patterns.

 ---